General terms and conditions with customer information

 7.1 If the customer acts as an entrepreneur,

-– the rights and claims due to defects are generally excluded for used goods;
+in the case of used goods, the rights and claims due to defects are generally excluded;

-– the limitation period shall not recommence if a replacement delivery is made within the scope of liability for defects.
+the limitation period shall not start again if a replacement delivery is made within the scope of liability for defects.

-– in the event that the seller has fraudulently concealed the defect.
+in the event that the Seller has fraudulently concealed the defect.

-– in case of intent or gross negligence,
+in case of intent or gross negligence,

-– due to mandatory liability such as under the Product Liability Act.
+on the basis of mandatory liability such as under the Product Liability Act.

 8.4 The above liability provisions shall also apply with regard to the Seller’s liability for its vicarious agents and legal representatives.